Corvette 31: Operational history

 In the first race it was entered in, the 1968 Lipton Cup Race held in the Atlantic waters off Miami, Florida, a Corvette 31 named Elektra II, crewed by builder Ian Morch as skipper, designer George Cuthberston, George Hinterhoeller, and Laser designer Bruce Kirby, finished first in the Class D and 24th overall out of a fleet of more than 100 boats.

 In the 1968 Miami-Nassau race of 184 nmi Elektra II finished second in Class D and second overall.

 In the 1968 Governor’s Cup race, off Nassau in 25 kn of wind, Elektra II finished first in its class.

 In a review Michael McGoldrick wrote, "The Corvette 31 was designed in 1965 and most were built in the late 1960s.
 This is one of the boats that helped establish C&C as a household name in the Canadian boating industry.
 These boats have a graceful traditional look about them, and they continue to enjoy a loyal following.
 The Corvette has a retractable keel incorporated into its full keel.
 With the swing keel all the way up, the Corvette only draws 3'3" (1m), making it an excellent boat for shallow water areas.
-It has a very livable interior, but it is a little small when compared to later designs...
-It is interesting to note that this boat was named after the Canadian navy's Corvette which became famous for providing convoy escort in the North Atlantic during World War II."
+It has a very livable interior, but it is a little small when compared to later designs....this boat was named after the Canadian navy's Corvette which became famous for providing convoy escort in the North Atlantic during World War II."